 And if we talk about the Amazigh tradition, we have to mention the Distinctive Amazigh Tattoos.
 Although tattooing is no longer practiced by most Amazigh women, in the recent past, when a girl reached puberty, sometime between the ages of eleven and fourteen (a time that generally coincided with her first menstrual cycle), her mother, aunts, or family friends would tattoo her face and wrists.
 Tattooing was a rite of passage, marking a girl‘s transition into womanhood.

 We’re in love with this beautiful Poster of a tattooed Amazigh woman.

 What is the difference between Amazigh and Tuareg?

-The Tuaregs are the Berber people of the Sahara desert.
+The Tuaregs are the Amazigh people of the Sahara desert.
 With a nomadic spirit, their traditional nomadic lifestyle keeps them on the move in search of resources to satisfy their needs and those of their livestock.
 Most known for their indigo blue scarfs, the Tuareg people pride themselves on their traditional and nomadic lifestyle.

 Amazigh tribes and types of weaving?

-Beni ourain Rugs are typically made of sheep’s wool and are a specialty of the region of the middle atlas.
+Beni Ourain rugs are typically made of sheep’s wool and are a specialty of the region of the middle atlas.
 All Beni Ourain rugs share a signature style with geometric designs with subtle differences in elements and color.

-Berber kilim rugs are handwoven by the local women in the atlas and they are made of premium quality wool with pure Amazigh design and Amazigh colors.
+Amazigh Kilim rugs are handwoven by the local women in the atlas and they are made of premium quality wool with pure Amazigh design and Amazigh colors.
 These rugs are exceptionally stunning.

-Azilal Rugs are known to tell stories through their bold colors and patterns.
+Azilal rugs are known to tell stories through their bold colors and patterns.
 Originating from the provincial capital of central Morocco about 180 km from Marrakech.
 They are made from pure sheep wool mixed with cotton and horizontally woven using a gridded line of knots.